-Continuous delivery is the continual delivery of code to an environment once the developer feels the code is ready to ship – this could be UAT, staging or production.
+Continuous delivery (CD) is the continual delivery of code to an environment once the developer feels the code is ready to ship – this could be UAT, staging or production.
 The idea behind continuous delivery is that you’re constantly delivering code to a user base, whether it be QA or directly to customers for continual review and inspection.

-The basis of continuous delivery is to have small batches of work continually fed to the next step so it can be consumed more easily and issues can be found early on.
+The basis of continuous delivery is to have small batches of work continually fed to the next step, so it can be consumed more easily and issues can be found early on.
 This process is typically easier for developers because issues come to light before the task has left their memory.

 Continuous deployment is the deployment or release of code to production as soon as it’s ready.
 There is no large batching in staging nor a long UAT process before production.
 Any testing is done prior to merging to the Mainline branch and is performed on production-like environments.
-The production branch is always stable and ready to be deployed by an automated process.
-The automated process is key because it should be able to be performed by anyone in a matter of minutes (preferably by the press of a button).

 After a deploy, logs must be inspected to determine if your key metrics are affected, positively or negatively.
 Some of these metrics may include revenue, user sign-up, response time or traffic and preferably these metrics are graphed for easy consumption.